NafiurSiddiqui/Pinzy/README.md

 # Pinzy

 Welcome to Pinzy.
 This is a web GIS social media.
+Create pins with your message to the globe and raise awarness, build a bridge between you and your customers, easily create your event and send your message across the globe.

 This version has minimal featues included to make it CRUD.